necrosato/home-alert/door_sensor/README.md

 # Sensor
 In practice I will use a (reed switch)[https://en.wikipedia.org/wiki/Reed_switch] on the microcontroller with a magnet attached to the door.
-Assuming the switch is normally open when no magnetic field is present, when the door opens, the reed switch will be opened and pull a pin low on the microcontroller.
+The switch is normally open when no magnetic field is present, and closes when a magnetic field is introduced.
+When the door opens, the magnet on the door moves away from the switch, so it opens.
+A pull up resistor will pull a pin high on the microcontroller.